dreamcatcher-tech/network/Inbox/2024-01-30 1011 how to use git repos in deno.md

 A datastructure called a commitslice.
 Represents a commit with some changes at a given path.
 Browsers can subscribe to these, and they can be streamed down to the browser on request.
 So to show chat history, they would request the branch, the number of commits back, and a specific path they are after, and they would get that file as it was in the various commits, along with the commit metadata.
 These would not be interactive, so just render raw text.

+Splices also have their status, where they are transient, worktree, uncommited, hard commited, and their consensus levels too, later.
+This means the UI can determine how to present these things.
+The server is responsible for all the verifications, and this could be running on your own hardware.

 Could ask for diffs down too, rather than fulls.

 So the components are an isolate cloud, and a big ass low latency git server.
+The git server is in charge of authentication, the isolate cloud has a small db for coordination

 intergit communication still needs to be done.